Immigration Law: Visa Lawsuit at the Administrative Court of Berlin – Court Sees No Exceptional Hardship

 Conclusion

 The Administrative Court clarified that family reunification for adult children is only possible under very strict conditions.
-In this case, neither the political and economic conditions in Afghanistan nor the plaintiff’s precarious living situation in Turkey were sufficient to establish exceptional hardship or urgent humanitarian grounds.
-Therefore, the application for family reunification was denied.
+In this case, neither the political and economic conditions in Afghanistan nor the precarious living conditions of the applicant in Turkey were sufficient to justify exceptional hardship or urgent humanitarian reasons.
+The application for Family reunification rejected.

 Lawyers in Cologne advise and represent clients nationwide in immigration law.